inossidabile/wash_out/README.md

 Take a look at [WashOut sample application](https://github.com/roundlake/wash_out-sample).

-Namespace
+Configuration
 ---------

-Use `config.action_view.washout_namespace = ..` inside your environment configuration to modify SOAP namespace.
-The default value is: `urn:WashOut`.
+Use `config.wash_out...` inside your environment configuration to setup WashOut.

+Available properties are:

+* **namespace**: SOAP namespace to use.
+Default is `urn:WashOut`.
+* **snakecase**: Determines if WashOut should modify parameters keys to snakecase.
+Default is true.

 License
 -------